-WinScan[TM] software allows the user to program the unit quickly and efficiently using an IBM Windows based compatible PC.
+WinScanTM software allows the user to program the unit quickly and efficiently using an IBM compatible PC.

 Programming can also be done using PalmScan Software running on a Palm[®] PDA.
 It's graphical touch screen interface provides straight forward, user friendly configuration.
-Strip charts, and Event parameters can be easily programmed.
-Other parameters such as Scales, and engineering units are also easy to program.
+Strip charts, Event parameters, and Flicker parameters can be easily programmed.
+Other parameters such as Scales, CT and PT ratios, and engineering units are also easy to program.